AssahBismarkabah/42context/README.md

 ```

 ### Configuration
 The engine provides a **comprehensive three-tier configuration system** with automatic validation and flexible customization options.
+Use the `config` command to manage settings (see CLI Commands Reference table above for details).

 #### Configuration Hierarchy (Priority Order)
 1. **Environment Variables** (highest priority) - `DEV_CONTEXT_*` prefix